 A background may refer to any of the following:

-1. When referring to multitasking operating systems, background is the place an active program is running, but not visible to the user.
-For example, when listening to music while browsing the Internet your audio program is running in the background.
+1. When referring to multitasking operating systems, the background is the place an active program is running, but not visible to the user.
+For example, you could have a program playing music, minimize the program and continue to listen to the music while browsing the Internet.

-2. Background is also another way of describing the Microsoft Windows wallpaper.
+2. A background is also another way of describing the Microsoft Windows wallpaper.

 4. When referring to a location or position, a background is what is underneath another object.
 For example, with "this example Text" red is the background color and the yellow text is the foreground.